Merzasphor/MWSE/README.md

 Morrowind scripts, beyond those provided by the game's construction set.

-These extra functions allow modders to add features and behavior to scripts that would otherwise impractical or impossible.
+These extra functions allow modders to add features and behavior to scripts that would otherwise be impractical or impossible.

 ## Installation